wewg24/rlc-bingo-manager/rlc-user-manual.md

 ## 1. Introduction

 ### Purpose
-The RLC Bingo Manager is a modern Progressive Web Application designed specifically for the Rolla Lions Club to manage Monday night bingo sessions.
+The RLC Bingo Manager is a modern Progressive Web Application designed specifically for the Rolla Lions Club to manage Monday night bingo occasions.
 This wizard-based system guides you through each step of recording a bingo occasion, ensuring complete and accurate data collection for Missouri Gaming Commission compliance.

 ### What's New in Version 11.0.4
-- **Wizard Interface**: 6-step guided workflow that matches your actual session process
+- **Wizard Interface**: 6-step guided workflow that matches your actual occasion process
 - **Dark/Light Mode**: Easy on the eyes with automatic theme switching
 - **Smart Caching**: Never see outdated versions again with intelligent cache management
 - **Enhanced Calculations**: Automatic BOGO processing and progressive prize calculations